Peter Anthony down with vertigo, case postponed to July 10 - Borneo Post Online

-KUALA LUMPUR: The court case involving Sabah Infrastructure Development Minister Datuk Peter Anthony who is due to face charges under the Malaysian Anti-Corruption Commission Act in the Sessions Court today, has been postponed to July 10 after he was admitted to a hospital in Kota Kinabalu.
+KUALA LUMPUR: The court case involving Sabah Infrastructure Development Minister Datuk Peter Anthony who was due to face charges under the Malaysian Anti-Corruption Commission Act in the Sessions Court yesterday, was postponed to July 10 after he was admitted to a hospital in Kota Kinabalu.

-Counsel Mohamed Haniff Khatri Abdulla, who is representing Peter, has brought the matter before Justice Rozina Ayob at a hearing today.
+Counsel Mohamed Haniff Khatri Abdulla, who is representing Peter, brought the matter before Justice Rozina Ayob at a hearing yesterday.

 Deputy public prosecutor Wan Shaharuddin Wan Ladin applied to the court to set a new date for mention.